 One year ago I attended a seminar called One Day to Greatness with Jack Canfield, the creator of the Chicken Soup for the Soul series.

 Several months after the seminar during an annual review, I realized that I could have been doing more.
-I realized that I haven’t been taking enough action and I wasn’t hustling enough.
-I was vaguely worthy of someone that outworks.
+I haven’t been taking enough action and my hustle was lacking.
+In a sense, I was becoming more and more average, sliding into the mass of mediocrity.

 Take action.
 Things may come to those who wait but only the things left by those who hustle. – Abraham Lincoln